ottokiksmaler/gear360_modding/README.md

 # Gear 360 modding
 Repository for Samsung Gear 360 (2017) modding

 After preliminary testing, it seems that Gear 360 (2017) is very very similar to NX1/500 and it even shares a lot of firmware with them even the parts that make no sense on this camera (like aperture control, touchscreen LCD, etc).
+Some things are either non-implemented or will crash the camera like messing with settings *during* the video recording, etc (you just power it on again - no issues so far).

 Quick note - it is possible to gain telnet access to the camera by doing the following:
 - Download the file (https://github.com/ottokiksmaler/gear360_modding/raw/master/gear360_mods_SD.zip) and extract it to the root directory of the microSD card (so that it contains ```DCIM``` and ```mods``` directories and ```info.tg```, ```mod.sh``` and ```nx_cs.adj``` files).
 Put the card in the camera and power on the camera.